habeeba13/hangout-reccomender/README.md

 Clone this repo:

 bash
-Copy
-Edit

 git clone https://github.com/<your-username>/dubai-hangout-recommender.git
 cd dubai-hangout-recommender

 Install dependencies:

 bash
-Copy
-Edit

 npm install
 Create a .env file in the project root with your API key:

-text
-Copy
-Edit
 HUGGINGFACEHUB_API_KEY=hf_XXXXXXXXXXXXXXXXXXXX

-# or if using OpenAI:
+ or if using OpenAI:

-# OPENAI_API_KEY=sk-XXXXXXXXXXXXXXXXXXXX
+OPENAI_API_KEY=sk-XXXXXXXXXXXXXXXXXXXX

 Run in development mode: